disruptiveplanets/splash/README.md

 # Future development:
 - Algorithm are constantly being improved.
 A more robust and faster transit matching algorithm is being build, and currently being tested.
 - A completeness test will be performed using the algorithm, and perhaps part of the code.

+# Example:
+A simple example to download the data is - login details required from Peter: from splash.download import DownloadData DownloadData(Target,user = "....",password = "....")